-nvestment Office Staff (continued) Responsible Program Party Report Content Eroguenev riogram raity to policy t risks and Staff shal design of risk.
-Repo I report CalPERS asset allocations relative argets and ranges, as well as investment performance.
-I provide input and consulting on the risk reports used to measure and monitor orts should reflect the key risks identified the overall risk framework.
-No less than annually No less than annually appropria forecaste measures compliand policies.
-I class and comment tve Risk Metrics - Staff will report te risk metrics, including volatility, for both d total and forecasted active risk.
-These will include metrics required to monitor ce with Board-approved investment Measures will be reported for each asset the total fund.
-In addition, staff will provide ary and analysis as appropriate on the tion and relative reliability of the provided No less than annually Risk Management Investment Risk and Performance Leverage debt, non asset clas Staff will provide a report of recourse -recourse debt and notional leverage by ss and the Total Fund.
-The report will also apital commitments for the illiquid asset No less than annually summariz Risk - Staff will provide a report ing both actual portfolio and benchmark exposures of the Total Fund.
-No less than annually B. Counterposure arty Risk - Staff will report on counterparty , summarizing net amounts owed to or due PERS investment counterparties.
-No less than annually Concentra across as concentra security is for both the benchma ation Risk - Staff will aggregate exposures eset classes to create measures of ation including industries, countries, and ssuer.
-This information will be presented the Total Fund portfolio and policy rk.
-No less than annually specificat report tha value to the events or esting -Staff will be responsible for the ion of stress testing and provide a periodic it estimates the potential loss of market he Total Fund portfolio if certain economic historical scenarios were to occur.
-No less than annually risk metric stress cor Risk - Staff will report appropriate liquidity cs, including estimates for normal and market inditions.
-Measures will be reported for each s and the total fund.
+Investment Office Staff (continued) Responsible · Program Party Report Content Frequency Investment Risk and Performance 1 8.
+Staff shall report CalPERS asset allocations relative to policy targets and ranges, as well as investment risks and performance.
+No less than annually 9.
+Quantitative Risk Metrics - Staff will report appropriate risk metrics, including volatility, for both forecasted total and forecasted active risk.
+These measures will include metrics required to monitor compliance with Board-approved investment policies.
+Measures will be reported for each asset class and the total fund.
+In addition, staff will provide commentary and analysis as appropriate on the interpretation and relative reliability of the provided metrics.
+No less than annually Risk 10.
+Leverage - Staff shall report portfolio leverage metrics for the Total Fund and asset classes, including the breakdown between recourse and non-recourse liabilities.
+The report shall include unfunded capital commitments for private asset classes will provide a report of recourse debt, non-recourse debt and notional leverage by asset class and the Total Fund.
+The report will also include capital commitments for the illiquid asset classes.
+No less than annually Management Currency Risk - Staff will provide a report summarizing both actual portfolio and benchmark currency exposures of the Total Fund.
+No less than annually 12.
+Counterparty Risk - Staff will report on counterparty exposure, summarizing net amounts owed to or due from CalPERS investment counterparties.
+No less than annually 13 13.
+Concentration Risk - Staff will aggregate exposures across asset classes to create measures of concentration including industries, countries, and security issuer.
+This information will be presented for both the Total Fund portfolio and policy benchmark.
+No less than annually 14.
+Stress Testing/-Scenario Analysis -Staff will be responsible for the specification of stress testing/scenario analysis and provide a periodic report that estimates the potential loss of market value to the Total Fund portfolio if certain economic events or historical scenarios were to occur.
+No less than annually Liquidity Risk - Staff will report appropriate liquidity risk metrics, including estimates for normal and market stress conditions.
+Measures will be reported for each asset class and the total fund.
 No less than annually